kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 kubectl patch svc istio-ingressgateway -n istio-system -p '{"spec": {"type": "LoadBalancer"}}'
 ```

-Then, the LoadBalancer is located at the **EXTERNAL_IP** column when you run the below command:
+Then, you can locate the LoadBalancer in the **EXTERNAL_IP** column when you run the following command:

 ```shell
 kubectl get svc istio-ingressgateway -n istio-system